alxschwrz/codex_py2cpp/README.md

 Please test your generated code before usage.
+This does not produce robust code conversions, but is intended to experiment with codex.
 [WIP]
 ## Credits

 This project is based on the OpenAI Codex project.